 Old school or new logic, the regimen of treatment needed to stabilize a person suffering from addiction or dependence is different.
 Dependence may require or benefit from a medical procedure to stabilize, while addiction may require both a medical procedure and/or a therapeutic approach to stabilize and achieve recovery.

-Valley Recovery Center of California is a Sacramento based addiction treatment center offering detoxification, inpatient residential treatment, day treatment, and more.
+Valley Recovery Center of California is a Sacramento based addiction treatment center offering several different programs, including day treatment.
 Please feel free to contact us anytime at (888) 989-9690 with questions.